Stand Ready to Take Action for CRNA and APRN Full Practice Authority in the VHA and Fight Possible Anti-CRNA Amendments on Capitol Hill

 Last updated in 2002, CMS proposed a new Medicaid managed care rule in July 2015 to help modernize Medicaid managed care regulations and reflect changes in the use of managed care delivery systems.
 In comments last July, the AANA advised CMS that Medicaid plans in several states have policies that discriminate against care delivery by CRNAs and these discriminatory policies increase costs to the healthcare system, promote inefficient care delivery, impair access to quality care, and do not improve patient outcomes.
 The final rule reinforced that the agency supports applying the provider nondiscrimination law to Medicaid plans, stating that “a managed care plan may not discriminate against a provider solely for providing services within their scope of licensure.”

-For further information, view the final rule, the fact sheets on the final rule, and the AANA’s comments.
+For further information, view the final rule, and the AANA's comment.

 Military CRNAs Incentive Special Pay (ISP) Extended by House Armed Services Committee